Running out of ammo

 This week the leading German arms company Rheinmetall said it would not be able to deliver Leopard tanks to Ukraine before 2024, even if the German government orders the transfers to go ahead tomorrow, according to Spiegel.

-Some more 155mm shells are now being bought from US ally South Korea and the Russians are also buying materiel from the likes of North Korea and Iran as Moscow has the supply problems as Washington does.
+Some more 155mm shells are now being bought from US ally South Korea and the Russians are also buying materiel from the likes of North Korea and Iran as Moscow has the same supply problems as Washington does.

 However, facing military production delays and mounting battlefield losses, Putin told his government to cut through bureaucracy to “crank out enough weapons and supplies to feed his troops in Ukraine,” in September, when Russia was already running low on artillery shells.

 The problem of the low level of production of munitions is not a new issue and the potential bottlenecks were widely reported in the early stages of the war.
-It will take about a year to set up new production once a contract with an arms producer is signed as staffing and facility bottlenecks hamper the process.
-But as the war approaches its first year, few of those final investment decisions have been made.
+It will take about a year to set up new production once a contract with an arms producer is signed, as staffing and facility bottlenecks hamper the process.
+But as the war approaches its first year, few of those final investment decisions (FIDs) have been made.
 The DoD has expanded its orders for Javelins from their maker Lockheed Martin, but new factories and production lines are needed for many of the other items on Kyiv’s wish list and no action has been taken on many of those weapons.